scala/scala-dist/README.md

 This project morphs the "org.scala-lang" % "scala-dist" % $version artifact into a Scala $version distribution (zip, tar.gz, deb, rpm, and msi).

-It also includes the Scala Language Specification (under documentation/), a collection of tool support (e.g. editor configurations), and an (unmaintained) script to generate bash completions for the common scala commands.
+The following parts of this repo are *not* part of the distribution:
+ - `documentation/`: the LaTeX version of the Scala Language Specification (we're moving to a [Markdown-based spec](https://github.com/adriaanm/scala-ref-markdown));
+ - `tool-support/`: a collection of editor configurations etc (looking for a maintainer/packager!);
+ - `bash-completion/`: generates bash completions for the common scala commands (looking for a maintainer/packager!).

 To build a distribution, run: